 Key considerations when buying a home

-Here are the most important factors you need to consider when you are considering your home purchase:
+Here are the most important factors you need to consider when you are shopping for a property:

-It takes a good amount of fortune to invest in real estate.
-It takes a lot of money to afford a house.
+Purchasing a property is a huge and long-term investment.
 That’s why the first thing to consider before buying any property is your debt to income ratio.

-While it’s most likely that banks or Pag-IBIG will be financing your property purchase, they do come with a life-long (30 years maximum) repayment.
+While it’s most likely that banks or Pag-IBIG will be financing your property purchase, they do come with a (almost) lifelong (30 years maximum) repayment.
 So, it’s not really a good idea to borrow the maximum amount that they offer because eligibility and affordability are two different things.

 Ask yourself this: If you purchase the property, will you still have enough funds for your other financial obligations and daily essentials?